 8. On March 10, 2000, Registrant entered into an agreement to acquire the common stock of Chaparral City Water Company, a privately operated water company serving approximately 10,000 customers in the town of Fountain Hills, Arizona and portions of Scottsdale, Arizona for an aggregate value of \$31.2 million, including assumption of approximately \$12 million in debt.
 The acquisition will be temporarily funded with a combination of common equity and short-term debt.
-After taking into account the continuing long-term debt obligations of Chaparral that will be reflected on the consolidated balance sheet of the Registrant after the closing of the transaction, the transaction will be permanently financed with approximately 50% common equity and the balance with long-term debt.
+The transaction closed on October 10, 2000.